processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 *Mechanism* is case-insensitive.
 The default value is an empty list, i.e. no mechanisms are disabled by default.

+## disable\_sasl\_scram\_downgrade\_protection

+*true | false*

+Allows to disable sending data required by *XEP-0474: SASL SCRAM Downgrade Protection*.
+There are known buggy clients (like those that use strophejs 1.6.2) which will not be able to authenticatate when servers sends data from that specification.
+This options allows server to disable it to allow even buggy clients connects, but in exchange decrease MITM protection.
+The default value of this option is *false* which enables this extension.

 ## domain\_balancing

 *{Domain: Options}*